William Jefferson Clinton ~ August 19, 1946 -

 Clinton was the first "baby boomer" president and was president when the first White House website was set up.

-We saw his official Presidential portrait on a previous tour of the White House.
+We saw his official Presidential portrait on an earlier tour of the White House.

 Bill was born William Jefferson Blythe III and his father died three months before Bill was born.
 His mother married Roger Clinton in 1950 and Bill legally adopted his surname in 1962.